Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Case studies

 \section{Case studies}

-We now showcase the use of $\AGC$ and $\CMA$ in two case studies on topical scientific issues.
+We now showcase the use of the asymmetric measures in case studies on topical scientific issues.
 First, we consider a recent study of \citet{Huang2024} and assess methods for uncertainty quantification in the output of large language models (LLMs).
-Then we follow up on the ongoing scientific revolution in weather prediction \citep{Bi2023, Lam2023, BenBouallegue2024}, where data-driven methods are replacing previously used physics-based approaches.
-Using the WeatherBench 2 benchmark dataset \citep{Rasp2024}, we shed new light on the predictive abilities of data-driven versus physics-based precipitation forecasts.
+Then we follow up on the scientific revolution in weather prediction \citep{Bi2023, Lam2023, BenBouallegue2024}, where data-driven methods are replacing previously used physics-based approaches.
+In a study of the WeatherBench 2 benchmark dataset \citep{Rasp2024}, we shed new light on the predictive abilities of data-driven versus physics-based precipitation forecasts.

+Both case studies concern the evaluation of predictive performance, where measures of monotone association with the crucial properties (e) and (f) from Theorems \ref{thm:AKC_properties} and \ref{thm:AGC_properties} are frequently preferred.
+The perfect monotone predictor property (e) ensures that a potential predictor variable receives a perfect score if, and only if, the outcome is a nondecreasing, deterministic function of the predictor variable.
+Invariance under strictly increasing transformations of the measures, as formalized by property (f), ensures that the measure quantifies discrimination ability, or potential predictive ability, as opposed to measures like squared error that target actual predictive ability, a task for which we refer to \citet{Gneiting2011}.
+Evidently, both measures of potential predictive ability and actual predictive ability have important and ubiquitous usages.
+Preferences for the former typically rely on the fact that discrimination ability can be improved by postprocessing, as aptly voiced by \cite[p.~2119]{Antolini2004}: \begin{quote}

+``[d]iscrimination is recognized as the first priority in judging prediction accuracy, since unlike the calibration, that can be improved through recalibration [\ldots] discrimination cannot be improved by any adjustment''. \end{quote} As reasoned in Section~\ref{sec:choice}, we prefer $\CMA$ and $\CID$ over $\AGC$ and $\AKC$ in the case studies, due to their immediate link to the $\AUC$ criterion that has been commonly used in the respective scientific communities.
+Furthermore, we focus on $\CMA$, due to its lesser dependence on possibly artificial discretization levels in outcomes.